oliviercreurer/compass/README.md

 - `E2` : Navigate to command (its description is printed at the bottom of the screen)
 - `K2` : Toggle selected command on/off.
 This can also be set via a connected [grid](#grid-control)

-> __Note!__ If you want to exclude certain commands from your sequence, do so at the beginning of your session -- anytime a command is toggled on/off on page 2, the command sequence is reset to prevent weird states.
+> __Note!__ Toggling any command on/off on page 2 will clear your existing commands!
+It is recommended you set up your command list _before_ you start modifying the command sequence.